Imi Lo: Specialist Psychotherapist, Art Therapist, Coach (MMH, HCPC, UKCP, AthR)

 I have more than ten years of experience working with emotionally intense people.
 My work was recognised by the Endeavour Award, an international scholarship presented by the Australian Government.
 In 2018, I was granted the Fellowship of the Royal Society of Arts (FRSA) for my commitment and contributions to social change.

-My clinical experience is grounded within NHS Specialist Mental Health Teams and the Samaritans Suicide Crisis Intervention Centre, and sitting on the Board of Directors for Emergence, a personality disorder service-user led organization.
+My experience is grounded within NHS Community Mental Health Teams, Personality Disorder Specialist Team, and the Samaritans Suicide Crisis Intervention Centre, and sitting on the Board of Directors for Emergence, a personality disorder service-user led organisation.
 I also founded Eggshell Collective, a BPD support group that had run successfully in Central London for three years.

-My aspiration first emerged in 2006, when I witnessed people who are unable to manage their emotions being misunderstood, marginalized or described as having ‘personality defects’.
-Hearing pejorative labels such as ‘manipulative’ or ‘attention seeking’, and seeing people who do not fit neatly into diagnostic criteria slip through the cracks of the mental health system deeply frustrated me.
+My aspiration first emerged in 2006, when I witnessed people who are unable to manage their emotions being misunderstood, marginalised or described as having ‘personality defects’.
+Whilst working in the public health system, hearing pejorative labels such as ‘manipulative’ or ‘attention seeking’, and seeing people who do not fit neatly into diagnostic criteria slip through the cracks of the mental health system deeply frustrated me.
+My experience has inspired me to breakaway to forge a different path, where I can initiate a paradigm shift, away from the traditional medical model.

 Instead of taking suggestions straight from various therapeutic models, I weed out the jargons and or overly complicated elements, to include only what I know to be effective and resonate best with you.
 After all, underneath all the theories and techniques, it is our relationship and the genuine feelings between us that makes therapy work.
 I cannot hide behind theories and you will know it if I do.